sdiricco/vue/README.md

-# vue-2
+# Vue
-A collection of documents, examples and boilerplates for vue2
+A collection of documents, examples and boilerplates for vue2 and vue3